-I myself am an enthusiastic supporter of genealogy, because only if we know our roots will we be able to understand ourselves.
+I myself am an enthusiastic supporter of genealogy, because only if we know our roots, we will be able to understand ourselves.
 So, I have decided to explore these roots in the context of a family chronicle in which each one of you is invited to make his/her personal contribution.
 Since I believe that our common ancestor Adolf Ignaz has a very special significance, the research concentrates on a single line – that of the direct descendants.

 It is also noteworthy that the Mautner Markhof (or Mautner) family has been running companies in the food and luxury food industry in uninterrupted succession from father to son for nine generations (it was not possible for me to obtain data dating back further).
 First for about 100 years as distillers, later as brewers in Smiřice and then for more than 150 years as food and luxury food manufacturers (beer, yeast, spirits and food) in Vienna.
-The fact that such a “chain” goes back until the time of Maria Theresa is probably an almost unique phenomenon.
+The fact that such a “chain” goes back until the time of Maria Theresia is probably an almost unique phenomenon.

 Since even today there are companies that bear the name Adolf lgnaz, it is not only possible, but in a certain sense also a duty, to establish and maintain personal contact between the countless descendants.
 Our family reunion in 1989, on the occasion of the 100th anniversary of his death, also served this purpose.
-It is usual to pay respect to one’s ancestors, but I think that honoring Adolf Ignaz is especially appropriate – he was a fantastically benevolent philanthropist!
+It is usual to pay respect to one’s ancestors, but I think that honouring Adolf Ignaz is especially appropriate – he was a fantastically benevolent philanthropist!